mayest/Portfolio-Performance/README.md

 Of course, the functions can be entered manually as well.
 For example, typing =SharpeRatio(A1:A15, B1:B15) will calculate the Sharpe Ratio, assuming that the asset returns are in A1:A15 and the risk-free asset returns are in B1:B15.

+# Updates
+This free and open-source project is hosted on GitHub, and you can always download the latest version at https://github.com/mayest/.
+To update it, make sure that Excel is not open and then download the appropriate version of the add-in to the same folder where you had originally saved it.
+The next time that you start Excel, the updated version of the add-in will be used.

 # License